-The NCAI is a composite index which tracks changes in the capacity of Scotland's terrestrial ecosystems to provide benefits to people.
-The Index does not include the marine environment.
-It is not a monetary value but is composed in a way which reflects the relative contribution of habitats to human wellbeing.
+The Natural Capital Asset Index (NCAI) is a composite index which tracks changes in the capacity of Scotland's terrestrial ecosystems to provide benefits to people.
+It does not include the benefits from the marine environment (although a feasibility study assessing whether this is possible was carried out in 2019).

 The Natural Capital Asset Index is included as a measure for the National Indicator 'Increase our natural capital' in the National Performance Framework.
 Recently released data for the year 2017 suggests that Scotland’s stock of Natural Capital is now officially increasing for the first time the century.

 You can find further background information on natural capital and the NCAI, including results for Scotland's habitats and for ecosystem service types, in our Information Note .
 A Technical Note provides further detail on how the NCAI is compiled and accompanies the detailed model.